How Long Do Chihuahuas Live?

 Although they are little, these dogs are fierce.
 Here's how long they'll stay alive and sassy.

 No one wants to talk about how long pets have to live, but it’s good information to know if you are deciding to add a furry friend to the family.
-This official guide to picking the best dog breed for you is helpful, too.
 If chihuahuas are on your list of possible dog breeds, you need to know how long they’ll be by your side.

 How long do chihuahuas live?